sphinx-gallery/sphinx-gallery/doc/syntax.rst

     This example doesn't do much, it just makes a simple plot
     """
 2. **Python code**.
 This can be any valid Python code that you wish.
-Any Matplotlib or Mayavi images that are generated will be saved to disk, and the rST generated will display these images with the built examples.
+Any Matplotlib images that are generated will be saved to disk, and the rST generated will display these images with the built examples.
+By default only Matplotlib images are saved and displayed but this can be changed to include other packages, see :ref:`image_scrapers`.

 For a quick reference have a look at the example :ref:`sphx_glr_auto_examples_plot_gallery_version.py`